Separation Anxiety Treatment in Los Angeles, CA

 Separation anxiety isn’t just something that affects children — millions of adults also contend with this difficult disorder.
 Fortunately, regular psychotherapy sessions combined with proven self-help techniques can help you change your perspective and offer a better way to manage the underlying causes of your anxiety.

-If you would like to talk with an anxiety therapist, contact Blair Wellness Group.
+If you would like to talk to a professional about treatment for your separation anxiety disorder, contact Blair Wellness Group.
 Dr. Cassidy Blair is a licensed clinical psychologist who specializes in all types of anxiety disorders as well as depression, addiction, relationship issues, and more.
 Call our Beverly Hills office at 310.999.4996 to schedule an appointment.
 We also welcome patients from Los Angeles, Santa Monica, West Hollywood, and the surrounding areas.

 Our Core Values

 Discover effective solutions for addiction at Blair Wellness Group today.
 Call us at 310.999.4996 to schedule an appointment.
 We welcome patients from Beverly Hills, Los Angeles, and close-by areas.
 We offer evening and weekend appointments for our concierge patients and all patients upon request.